White-vented shama

 The white-vented shama (Copsychus niger) is a species of bird in the chat and flycatcher family Muscicapidae.
-It is endemic to the Palawan, Balabac and Calamian in the Philippines.
+It is endemic to the Palawan, Balabac and Calamian islands in the Philippines.
 Along with the Black shama, White-browed shama and Visayan shama are the four endemic shamas of the country.

 Description and taxonomy

-Ebird describes it as "A medium-sized, long-tailed bird of lowland forest and scrub on Palawan and neighboring islands.
-Almost entirely black with a glossy purplish sheen, white outer tail feathers, and white on the lower belly and under the base of the tail.
-There are no other species of similar shape and size on Palawan.
-Heard more often than seen.
-Song is a pleasant, medium-pitched warbled melody."

 The species is sometimes placed in the genus Kittacincla, and is the sister species to the black shama of Cebu.

 Ecology and behavior

 Not much is known about its diet but it is presumed to be similar to most shamas which are insectivores.
 Usually seen in pairs foraging close to the forest floor or thickets with a lot of tangled vines.

 Breeding season is not well known.
 Birds with enlarged gonads collected in June.
 A fledgling has been recorded in August.

 Habitat and conservation status

 Its habitat is primary lowland forest, second growth and thick scrub.

 It is assessed as least-concern species under the International Union for Conservation of Nature with the population decreasing.
 Palawan's forests are under threat due to illegal logging, deforestation, land conversion and mining.
 The whole of Palawan was designated as a Biosphere Reserve; however, protection and enforcement of laws has been difficult and these threats still continue.
 It occurs in just one protected area in the Iwahig Prison and Penal Farm.